concur/developer.concur.com/src/api-reference/request/get-started.markdown

 #### <a name="overviewV4"></a>Overview of Version 4.0

-Version 4.0 of the Requests API allows to interact with Requests, Expenses, Workflow and get Travel Agency information.
+Version 4.0 of Request API allows to interact with Requests, Expenses, Workflow and get Travel Agency information.
-Version 4.0 of the Requests API works only with the new [Authentication API](/api-reference/authentication/apidoc.html).
+Version 4.0 of Request API works only with the new [Authentication API](/api-reference/authentication/apidoc.html).

 ### <a name="regionalavailability"></a>Regional Availability
 #### <a name="swagger"></a>With swagger